moraeszete/webhook_payments_integrations/README.md

 ---

-## English Documentation
+## English Documentation - Overview

-A high-performance enterprise webhook system built with Node.js, Redis, and MongoDB for processing payment platform webhooks from Asaas, Stripe, and other providers.
+A high-performance enterprise webhook system built with Node.js, Redis, and MongoDB and SQL.

-## Overview
+**Built for reliable and performant webhook processing**

 This project provides a robust webhook processing system designed specifically for payment platforms.
 It ensures idempotency, high availability, and efficient processing of financial events with enterprise-grade security and scalability.